acquia/ember-logging-flash-messages/README.md

 ## Configuration

-First you must install the [ember-logging-service](https://github.com/acquia/ember-logging-service/) addon.
+First you must install the [Flash messages](https://github.com/poteto/ember-cli-flash) and [ember-logging-service](https://github.com/acquia/ember-logging-service/) addon.
 Additionally, the ember-logging-service addon must be configured with `enableErrors = true` if you want Error flash messages displayed.

 You must set `enabled = true` for each environment you wish to monitor (both in the